 Senior Living for the Asian Community

-Assisted living communities have moved their focus from traditional housing to affinity senior living communities to meet an increasing need for communities that better fit residents’ backgrounds, interests and lifestyles.
-Now, they’re moving toward culturally-authentic senior living as well.
+Many assisted living communities have moved their focus from traditional housing to affinity senior living communities to meet an increasing need for communities that better fit residents’ backgrounds, interests and lifestyles.
+Now, assisted living is moving toward culturally-authentic senior living residences as well.

 A Sense of Community

 Not long ago, it was difficult for Asian-American seniors to call assisted living ‘home’ due to the differences in background and culture in most communities.
 “Before Asian-specific senior living communities were created,” Emily Poon, Executive Director of Aegis Gardens in Fremont, California, explains, “there were seniors with diverse backgrounds who could not find commonalities in traditional senior living.”
 She adds that these seniors suffered, feeling disconnected and isolated due to a lack of sense of belonging.

 Poon says that affinity senior living communities allow residents to feel a real sense of belonging and that most relate on their background, upbringing and similar interests.
 Tanabe agrees, saying, “Residents gain a sense of purpose as they share their culture and experiences.”

 Cultural Senior Care

 One of the biggest differences between traditional senior housing and affinity senior living communities is cultural care.
 Assisted living for Asian communities focuses on cultural aspects of care that align with traditional family beliefs and values — from architectural design to activities and cuisine that remind the residents of home.
 Cultural aspects of care include:

 - Feng-shui architecture and building interiors